 A Critical Analysis of the Use of Disallowances and Sanctions in the UK Unemployment Benefit System since 1911

-A policy consensus has emerged in the UK and across the OECD countries that financial sanctions are a necessary part of an unemployment benefit system.
-However there is growing evidence of widespread official abuse of sanctions in the UK, and of resulting damage to individuals and society.
+A policy consensus has emerged in the UK and across the OECD countries over the past 30 years that financial sanctions are a necessary part of a social security system.
+However, there are growing doubts about their efficacy and mounting evidence of damage to individuals and society.
 Moreover much of the policy discussion around sanctions indicates ignorance of the historical background and relies on debatable economic assumptions.
-This project aims to provide a comprehensive critical re-evaluation of the use of disallowances and sanctions in the UK unemployment benefit system, going back to its foundation in 1911.
+This project aims to provide a comprehensive critical re-evaluation of the use of disallowances and sanctions in the UK benefit system, going back to its foundation in 1911.
 The objective is to find out what the disallowance/sanction system has actually done in quantitative terms and then to relate this to changing labour market conditions, in order to establish whether stated rationales survive scrutiny of outcomes.
-Evidence on alternative ways of influencing the behaviour of unemployed people, where appropriate, will also be considered.
+Evidence on alternative ways of influencing the behaviour of unemployed or workless people, where appropriate, will also be considered.

 Major components of the work are:

 - Review of the existing literature on unemployment benefit disallowances and sanctions, with particular reference to the UK.

 - Compilation of a consistent statistical series for 1913 to date of disallowances or sanctions for each of the main categories of benefit condition or reason for sanction.
 This has not previously been attempted.

 - Historical analysis of changes in official UK practice in relation to disallowances and sanctions and of the stated and possible unstated reasons for them, including the prevalence of differing economic theories about unemployment.

 - Analysis of the impact of disallowances and sanctions on unemployed claimants, on the labour market, and more widely on society.

 The analysis draws on the researcher’s earlier published work on unemployment and related issues.